Different Kinds of Learners

 That experience began to revolutionize my approach to homeschooling.

 It may revolutionize yours, too.
-So, over the next several weeks, we will look in detail at each of these different “routes” to the brain—seeing it, hearing it, and moving or touching it.
+So, over the next several posts, we will look in detail at each of these different “routes” to the brain—seeing it, hearing it, and moving or touching it.

 The Jaw-Dropping, Epic Challenge of Learning Something New